X. J. Kennedy

-X. J. Kennedy (born Joseph Charles Kennedy; August 21, 1929) is an American poet, translator, anthologist, editor, and author of children's literature and textbooks on English literature and poetry.
-He was long known as Joe Kennedy; but, wishing to distinguish himself from Joseph P. Kennedy, he added an "X" as his first initial.
+Joseph Charles Kennedy (August 21, 1929 – January 30, 2026), known by the pen name X. J. Kennedy, was an American poet, translator, anthologist, editor, and author of children's literature and textbooks on English literature and poetry.
+He was long known as Joe Kennedy; but, wishing to distinguish himself from Joseph P. Kennedy Sr., he added an "X" as his first initial.

 Early life and academic career

 In his youth, under the name Joe Kennedy, he was an active member of science fiction fandom and published well-regarded fanzines, including Vampire (a quarterly, 1945–1947) and the Vampire Annuals.
 He was a member of several amateur press associations, and co-founded the still-extant Spectator Amateur Press Association (SAPS).
 Between 1947 and 1953 he wrote science fiction stories for pulp magazines using the names Joe Kennedy or Joquel Kennedy.

 Kennedy attended Seton Hall University (BSc, 1950) and Columbia University (MA, 1951).
 After serving for four years as an enlisted journalist with the U.S. Navy's Atlantic Fleet, he studied at the Sorbonne from 1955 to 1956.
 Kennedy then spent the next six years pursuing a graduate degree in English at the University of Michigan but did not complete his Ph.D.
 There he met his future wife Dorothy Mintzlaff, who was a fellow graduate student.

 Kennedy taught English at Michigan, the University of North Carolina at Greensboro, and Tufts University (1963–1978), with visiting professorships at Wellesley College; the University of California, Irvine; and the University of Leeds.